Wendy Schofer, MD

 At the beginning of every visit, I would plot the child’s growth on a chart, and look at the curve.
 Parents would wait with baited breath….
 What’s the news?
 I could hear it in their anxious voices, “What kind of parent am I being?”

-Folks.
-C’mon.
-This mom’s identity and sense of personal value were tied up in a number.
-A number which meant nothing in the big picture.
-But it made her fear that her child was destined for health problems, and fear that she was failing as a mother.
+The "BMI chat" brings up so many things for parents: their identity and sense of personal value are tied up in a number.
+A number which makes a mother fear that her children are destined for health problems, and fear that she is failing as a mother.

 Because you are.